somesh05/ai_design_assistant/README.md

 **Description**

-An AI-powered design toolkit for product teams — generates complete UI layouts from a product description, creates accessible WCAG-rated colour palettes, and critiques uploaded UI screenshots using vision AI.
+An AI-powered design toolkit for product teams which generates complete UI layouts from a product description, creates accessible WCAG-rated colour palettes, and critiques uploaded UI screenshots using vision AI.
 Built for designers and product managers who want fast, structured feedback at any stage of the design process.

 **Domain:**